FlamingSpork/phonectf/solve_writeup.md

 Until the early 2000s, payphones in most of the US and Canada used a series of 1700+2200Hz tones to indicate how many coins had been inserted, with each 66 ms beep representing a nickel.
 Playing those tones back into the handset would trick the telephone switch into thinking that money had been inserted and would let the call go through.

-The ["red box"](https://en.wikipedia.org/wiki/Red_box_(phreaking\)) that made these tones (or a tape recording of them) was one of the most common phreaking tools and remained useful long after blue box-able long distance systems were ceased.
+The ["red box"](https://en.wikipedia.org/wiki/Red_box_(phreaking)) that made these tones (or a tape recording of them) was one of the most common phreaking tools and remained useful long after blue box-able long distance systems were shut down.

 I chose reversed speech for the flag because it felt period-appropriate to when phreaking was happening, and I like the idea of people tampering with phone systems and running into the extraordinary that reversed speech like that kinda represents.
-If you like that idea too, I've written [a few stories](https://philo.gay/stories) that are tangentially related.
+If you like that idea (of picking up a phone, trying to phreak, and running into a demon or something) too, I've written [a few stories](https://philo.gay/stories) that are tangentially related.

 ### Solving/Testing
 Go to https://phreaknet.org/bluebox/ and hold your phone's microphone near the computer's speakers while also recording the phone call.
 Dial the phone call, press 2 to get to the challenge, and press the 1-slot 25¢ button and then any button on the keypad.
-If everything's working correctly, you'll hear [some backwards speech](sounds/Reversed.wav).
+If everything's working correctly, you'll hear [this backwards speech](sounds/Reversed.wav).
 Take your recording of the speech and use Audacity or some other audio editing tool to play it backwards to get the flag.

 ### Flag